top of page

 • Retaining information

-ADHDers don’t procrastinate because we are lazy (if anything we are the opposite with many people identifying with the feeling of “being driven by a motor” or disorganised, or even stressed out.
-We procrastinate because we’re unable to effectively regulate our own emotions. .
+ADHDers don’t procrastinate because we are lazy (if anything, we are the opposite).
+Many people identify with the feeling of “being driven by a motor” or being disorganised or even stressed out.
+We procrastinate because we’re unable to regulate our own emotions effectively.

-1. Spend 10 minutes alone, with yourself in a quiet place in the morning, when you have just woken up.
+1. Spend 10 minutes alone in a quiet place in the morning when you have just woken up.
 Connect to your body and ask it how it’s feeling.

-2. Journal for 15 mins or 3 A4 pages and get rid of all the gunk that is sitting around in your brain and upsetting you or distracting you and making you ruminate.
+2. Journal for 15 minutes or 3 A4 pages and get rid of all the gunk that is sitting around in your brain, upsetting you, distracting you, and making you ruminate (see my free downloadable one-pager below)

-3. Listen to meditation tracks or practice breathwork (remember I love 4-7-8 breathing) to calm your nervous system and start the day off the right way.
+3. Listen to meditation tracks or practice breathwork (remember, I love 4-7-8 breathing) to calm your nervous system and start the day off right.

-4. Know what dysregulation feels like - it can be anxiety, agitation , racing thoughts, pit of the stomach feeling, rushing, busyness - recognise this feeling in yourself.
+4. Know what dysregulation feels like—it can be anxiety, agitation, racing thoughts, a pit of the stomach feeling, rushing, or busyness—and recognise this feeling in yourself.

-6. Prepare yourself for better regulation - catch yourself before you start getting more dysregulated and take some time to calm yourself and regroup before plugging away with your day or work.
+6. Prepare yourself for better regulation—catch yourself before you start getting more dysregulated, and take some time to calm down and regroup before plugging away with your day or work.

 Being more regulated helps to be able to put into place time management strategies and stay on point and on focus with tasks.
 Here are some ways we can address procrastination and boost our overall productivity, and with patience and time, create habits and routines for ourselves, so here are some things I have done myself to increase my own productivity.